• LOGIN

 Identifying areas for training and development

 360-degree feedback also identifies training and development opportunities by indicating areas for improvement in skills and performance.
 Feedback from various sources directs individualized learning plans, which provide employees with focused development.
-The process facilitates career advancement, aligns skills with the needs of the organization, and promotes the culture of continuous learning and improvement.
+The process facilitates career advancement, aligns skills with the needs of the organization, and promotes the culture of continuous learning and development.

 Promoting a culture of continuous improvement